ANZAC ships upgrade frigate systems upgrade (FSU)

 14 April 2014

+The upgrade is being undertaken in three phases - purchase of equipment, detailed design and installation The first two phases are near completion.
 There will be a number of separate contracts covering various aspects of the project including for the Prime System Integrator, preliminary design, missiles, sonar upgrade, torpedo defence system and anti-ship missile defence decoys.

 Prime System Integrator

 Contract: Designing and supplying the Combat Management System for each ANZAC Class Frigate along with the supply and integration of various sensors, missile system and a Combat System Trainer for the Devonport Naval Base in Auckland.
 The Combat Management System and many of the sensors are the same as those being provided for the current upgrade of the 12 Canadian Navy Halifax Class frigates has been undertaken by LMC and is now approaching completion.

 Tender process: An international open tender process in March-May 2013, followed by due diligence, a contract definition phase and best and final offer (BAFO) process.

 Contract: Providing the Sea Ceptor vertical launched, active Common Anti-Air Modular Missile (Maritime) - CAMM(M) which will replace the current RIM7P NATO Seasparrow missile system.

 Contract: Providing the Broadband Sonar Advanced Processing System (BSAPS) for the Spherion B hull-mounted sonar and the TUUM-6 multi-channel Digital Underwater Communication System (DUWCS).

 Completed: Installation of the underwater telephone and the upgrade to TE MANA’S sonar was successfully completed in June 2016 with impressive results.

 Contractor: Airborne Systems Limited